 The RDA may be enough to preserve lean mass in adults eating a maintenance diet and not practising resistance training13.
 But this level of intake is suboptimal in terms of facilitating adaptions to exercise: it's well-established that intakes above the RDA optimises increases in strength and muscle in response to exercise 13, 14, 15.

 Due to lower protein quality as well as lower total protein intake, plant-based diets may often be less anabolic compared to omnivorous diets.
-However, any inferiority in terms of anabolism seem to become largely – if not wholly – irrelevant when eating a higher protein diet.
+However, any inferiority in terms of anabolism seems to become largely – if not wholly – irrelevant when eating a higher protein diet.
 A seminal study has shown that habitual vegans consuming twice the RDA (1.6g/kg/d) experienced the same benefits in terms of muscle and strength adaptations to exercise compared to habitual omnivores consuming the same level of protein28.
 Furthermore, this result is in harmony with a meta-analysis of clinical trials which found that ~1.6 g/kg/day is sufficient for healthy adults and intakes above this level didn't appear to provide further benefits with respect to optimising muscle and strength in response to resistance training29.

 Because of the numerous benefits of resistance training, it stands to reason that everyone should be lifting weights (if feasible).
 To get the most out of this, protein intakes above the RDA are highly advisable.